pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

     > **Note:**
     >
     > * For PD versions < v3.0.9, the `/` in the label name is not supported.
-    > * If you configure `hostname` in the `location-labels`, TiDB Operator get the value from the `kubernetes.io/hostname` in the node label.
+    > * If you configure `hostname` in the `location-labels`, TiDB Operator will get the value from the `kubernetes.io/hostname` in the node label.

 2. Set the topological information of the Node where the TiKV node is located.